Skip to content

 First week

-You will wear the nasal splint and, eventually, internal silicone plugs for one to two days.
+You will wear the nasal splint and, if needed, internal silicone splints for one to two days.
 There will be swelling and bruising around the eyes, which begin to improve from the third day.
-Keep your head elevated, apply cold compresses, and take the prescribed medication strictly.
+Keep your head elevated, apply cold compresses, and take all prescribed medications as directed.

 Second week

 After the splint is removed, the nose will still be swollen, but it will already show a significantly better shape than before.
 Most bruising will have disappeared.
-You may resume light activities and use makeup with care.
+You may resume light activities and gently apply makeup.

 First to third month

 Swelling decreases progressively.
-The tip of the nose is the last area to completely de-swell.
+The tip of the nose is the last area where swelling fully resolves.
 Avoid wearing heavy glasses directly on the nasal dorsum, intense sun exposure, and activities that may cause trauma to the nose.

 Six months to a year